Sorcerio/LibAlexandria-Specifications/libraryStructure.md

     * The `README.md` file provides and introduction to the specific library.
 * LibAlexandria Libary categories can be labeled as anything the user wants.
 * LibAlexandria Items contain the item's content and `meta.json` file unique to the content.
+* LibAlexandria Items will inheret the tag names of the categories and subcategories that they belong to.

 ## Example Directory Map